bignerdranch/Freddy/README.md

-# Freddy
+## Why Freddy?

 Freddy is a reusable framework for parsing JSON in Swift.

-Its primary goal is facilitate the safe parsing of JSON, while also preserving the ease of use presented by parsing JSON in Objective-C.
+It has three principal benefits.

+First, Freddy provides a type safe solution to parsing JSON in Swift.
+This means that the compiler help you work with sending and receiving JSON in a way that helps to prevent runtime crashes.

+Second, Freddy provides an idiomatic solution to JSON parsing that takes advantage of Swift's generics, enumerations, and functional features.

+Third, Freddy provides a mechanism for handling errors that commonly occur while parsing JSON.
+If you subscript the JSON object with a key that is not present, you get an informative error.
+If your desired index is out of bounds, you get an informative error.
+If you try to convert a JSON value to the wrong type, you get a good error here too.

+Parsing JSON elegantly and safely can be hard, but Freddy is here to help.
+So, Freddy vs. JSON, who wins?
+We think it is Freddy.

 ## Installation

+You have three different options to install Freddy.

-- Add the project as a submodule
+1. Add the project as a submodule
-- Use CocoaPods
+2. Use CocoaPods
-- Use Carthage
+3. Use Carthage

 ## Usage

+This section describes some of the basics in using Freddy.
+Check out the wiki for more information, as well as some discussion on how Freddy works.

-Here is some example JSON data:
+Consider some example JSON data:

 ```json
 {